gleanerio/gleaner/configs/template/README_Configure_Template.md

 Fields:
 1. hack:a hack to make the fields are properly read.
-2. SourceType : [sitemap, sitegraph, googledrive] type of source
+2. SourceType : [sitemap, sitegraph, googledrive, api] type of source
 3. Active: [TRUE,FALSE] is source active.
 4. Name: short name of source.
 It should be one word (no space) and be lower case.
 5. ProperName: Long name of source that will be added to organization record for provenance